Am I Still Thrilled about Impulse Buying a House 3 Years Later?

 The salesperson said we should look at the larger model, which just came down to about 300K from a whopping 350.

-I knew I couldn’t afford 300 based on interest rates, but we were there, and we decided, why not look?
+I knew I couldn’t afford 300 based on interest rates, but we were there.
+Why not look?

 The Perfect House